adas2327/Reference/README.md

 ~/opt/vc/bin/vcgencmd measure_temp
 ```

-##SSH
+## SSH
 **How to Connect VSCode to server through ssh for remote debugging?**
 1. Create SSH key (public and private) on the client PC (for example a Windows PC).
 There are few ways one can generate keys on Windows - using putty or openSSH.
 	1. OpenSSH - Install OpenSSH for Windows.
 Follow the instruction given in [OpenSSH for Windows](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse).
-Then run '''sh ssh-keygen -t rsa''' from the Windows cmd prompt.
+Then run ```sh ssh-keygen -t rsa``` from the Windows cmd prompt.
 The key will be generated and will be saved under c:/user/<username>/.ssh/.
 	2. Using *PuttyGen* - Generate the key and save it to a location like c:/user/<username>/.ssh/.
 The private key for putty is called *.ppk is not compatible with OpenSSH.
 Therefore the private key needs to be converted into OpenSSH format.
 From the PuttyGen go to *Conversion* and select *Export OpenSSH key* to convert and save the private file in the desired location.
 	3. The public key can be copied from PuttyGen and saved in a file may be named as *authorized_keys*.
 Please note that this file does not have any extension.
 2. Move the public key named *authorized_keys* to the server home directiory (lets say its a Ubuntu Machine) like /home/Ubuntu/.ssh/.
 If there is no .ssh folder exists, just create one  using '''sh sudo mkdir /.ssh'''